maarten-pennings/howto/c64functions/readme.md

   at address 785,786

-- That routine is "supposed" to use FAC1, compute something, leave the result again in FAC1, and `RTS` back to the basic interpreter.
+- That routine is "supposed" to use FAC1, compute something, leave the result again in FAC1, and `RTS` back to the BASIC interpreter.

-- The BASIC interpreter picks up the value returned by `USR()` in FAC1 and continues with that.
+- The BASIC interpreter picks up the value returned by `USR()` in FAC1 and continues with that in the BASIC expression is was evaluating.

 We have written a machine language routine that receives a value in FAC1, does not look at it, makes a snapshot of the entire stack (all 256 bytes), then returns.